Originally posted: March 1, 2002

 In 1976, Nancy Johns DiVenere gave birth to Brett, her third child.
 Brett joined Jennifer, age 5, and Derek, age 3½.
 Soon after her son’s birth, Nancy noticed that he seemed to “startle” frequently.
 Brett also “smirked” rather than smiled, and when excited only his left arm would enthusiastically flail.
 Brett’s pediatrician was unimpressed with these observations.
 When Brett was 6 months old, Nancy expressed increasing concern to her pediatrician about Brett’s lack of mobility in his right arm and clenched fist.
 An exam—and subsequent referrals for additional tests revealed that Brett had hemiparesis, a form of cerebral palsy—and his startles were diagnosed as a seizure disorder.

-Brett began early intervention services immediately, receiving weekly occupational, physical and speech therapy, and his progress was stunning.
-DiVenere and her family felt supported and informed by the physicians, therapists and social workers who were now part of their lives.
-But DiVenere also felt something was missing from those systems—a way for new parents of children with disabilities or serious chronic illnesses to find each other.
+Brett began early intervention services immediately, receiving weekly occupational, physical, and speech therapy, and his progress was stunning.
+DiVenere and her family felt supported and informed by the physicians, therapists, and social workers who were now part of their lives.

 DiVenere had called United Cerebral Palsy of Vermont shortly after Brett’s diagnosis and spoke to the director, who was also a parent.
 The support of another parent who understood without hesitation what she was going through convinced DiVenere of the need for a formal network of support that could be accessed by any parent wanting to talk to another parent.

-In 1983, DiVenere became a volunteer Supporting Parent with an emerging initiative in her county called Pilot Parent through which parents experienced in raising a child with special needs, once trained, would be matched with another parent.
+Connecting parents to each other.
+In 1983, DiVenere became a volunteer supporting parent with an emerging initiative in her county called Pilot Parent through which parents experienced in raising a child with special needs, once trained, would be matched with another parent.
 This initiative would be the beginning of the statewide Parent to Parent program she would create and direct.

 In 1986, DiVenere was hired as the Outreach Coordinator for the Chittenden County Pilot Parent Program.
 With funding to expand parent-to-parent support statewide in 1987, DiVenere became director of Parent to Parent of Vermont.
 That same year DiVenere was appointed by Governor Richard Snelling to serve as co-chair of Vermont’s Interagency Coordinating Council, to help facilitate the parent voice in designing and implementing a system of early intervention for children from birth to age 3 and their families.

-Beginning in 1988, DiVenere coordinated the annual Vermont Partners in Care Conference as part to Parent to Parent of Vermont to strengthen partnerships among Vermont families, physicians, nurses, social workers, educators, program coordinators, policy-makers and community members—and to highlight the importance of family-centered programs and policies and inclusive communities for children with special health care needs and their families.
+Reaching out to more parents.
+Beginning in 1988, DiVenere coordinated the annual Vermont Partners in Care Conference as part to Parent to Parent of Vermont to strengthen partnerships among Vermont families, physicians, nurses, social workers, educators, program coordinators, policymakers, and community members—and to highlight the importance of family-centered programs and policies and inclusive communities for children with special health care needs and their families.